 “What, Mom?”
 I said.

 She flipped the rag and pointed at me.
 “You’re just burned down.”
-I looked at her in dismay.
 I didn’t know how to react to that.“I know.”
 She spoke even louder.
 “I saw it in a movie.”

 “It’s not burned down, Mom.
 It’s burnt out.”
 I said.

 She was probably right but at the time it hadn’t hit me yet how exhausted I was.
-I just wanted my body pain to go away.
+Fatigue, anxiety and insomnia had taken over my body like a California undertow.
 My mother didn’t express her opinion much but when she had an idea about me, she was firm and most times right.

 “Let her talk,” my father pleaded trying to get back into our conversation.
 “I want to hear it from her.”